 In today’s market, we see life sciences companies facing a new landscape, navigating the many dominating opinions from government officials and the public.
-It is increasingly difficult to make big profits on new drugs, so, for the first time in history, pharma companies are under pressure to monitor and improve the effectiveness of their marketing.
+It is increasingly difficult to make big profits on new drugs, so, for the first time in history, companies are recognizing the increasing importance of commercialization in pharma.

 So how did we get here?
 Why do pharmaceutical executives need to pay attention—more than ever before—to the issues surrounding transparency and commercial pressure?

 Let’s break down today’s climate.
 Identifying new drugs is becoming harder, with steadily increasing research and development (R&D) costs.
 That means a very high price to bring a new drug to the market, and a need to do that effectively.
 At Pharmagin, we understand today’s landscape and offer the perfect solution to partner with you through all of these ups and downs shaping the industry.

 The Physician Payments Sunshine Act (best known as the “Sunshine Act”) brought federal regulations that have forced pharma companies to capture data and report annually on the complete details of aspects like their marketing.
 The Sunshine Act was passed to increase transparency of financial records and any transfer of value between manufacturers and health care professionals.
 The increase in transparency regulations had many wondering if drug companies would be exposed for spending more on marketing than actual R&D costs.

 Pharmagin’s technology is designed to ensure that pharma marketing programs are compliant with the Sunshine Act and other similar regulations.
 What are you spending on marketing?
 What is your marketing achieving?
 How can you improve the effectiveness of your marketing each year?